stefanos50/dlss5-dataset-enhancer/README.md

 Interactive previews are useful for individual images/videos, but a web interface can add time and friction when processing large datasets.
 This fork was motivated by workflows where managing large batches through the interface became time-consuming or encountered crashes.

 The goal is a smaller, scriptable workflow: configure the runtime, point to a dataset, and write enhanced images/videos directly to disk.
 Removing the interface simplifies automation; it does not eliminate GPU memory limits or native runtime failures.
-No performance or crash-resilience benchmark is claimed.

 ## Features